ethstorage/ethstorage-doc/storage-provider-guide/tutorials.md

 #### Mount data location using Docker volume option

 Docker volumes (-v) are a mechanism for storing data outside containers.
-In the above `docker run` command , you have the flexibility to modify the data file location on your host machine, ensuring that the disk space requirements are fulfilled.
+In the above `docker run` command, you have the flexibility to modify the default data file location (`./es-data`) on your host machine, ensuring that the disk space requirements are fulfilled.
 For example:

 ```sh
 docker run --name es  -d  \